eClarity/mycroft-homeassistant/README.md

 [Mycroft](https://mycroft.ai).
 Currently is supports turning on and off several entity types (`light`, `switch`, `scene`, `groups` and `input_boolean`).

+## Support/Help
+You can always find me in the mycroft slack channel here, http://mycroft-ai-slack-invite.herokuapp.com/

 ## Installation

 Clone the repository into your `~/.mycroft/skills` directory.
 Then install the